auerlab/TOPMed-mCA/README.md

-# Haplohseq-analysis
+# TOPMed-mCA

 ## Overview

-This repository houses the pipeline for haplohseq analysis of TOPMed data presented in (paper to be named).
+This repository houses the tools for Mosaic Chromosomal Alteration (mCA) analysis of TOPMed whole genome sequence data presented in (paper to be named).

 The project is a collaboration among the following institutions: